playbeing/dinish/NOTES.md

 * Update FONTLOG.txt and README.md
 * Make sure `git status` shows no modified files and no unknown files
 * tag the tree with `git tag --annotate v2.006 -m 'DINish v2.006: Add DINish Condensed Italic'` (do not use `-f`)
-* rebuild with `make psfnormalize revert_auto_changes clean docs all fontbakery`, commit generated files to git.
+* rebuild with `make psfnormalize revert_auto_changes clean all docs fontbakery`, commit generated files to git.
 * Re-tag the tree with the above `git tag` command, this time add `-f`
-* Push the changes up to github with `git push --tags`
+* Push the changes up to github with `git push && git push --tags`
 * Create a new release on Github.
 Attach the four zips from the `zips/` directory.